2310 Criteria for Immediate or Expedited Responses to Service Requests

 26 Texas Administrative Code Section 271 .151(a)

-2344 Individual Rights and Responsibilities
+2344 Rights and Responsibilities

 The applicant must:

-• provide all information needed to establish eligibility and develop a service plan.
+• Provide all information needed to establish eligibility and develop a service plan.
 Falsifying information is illegal and may result in criminal charges filed against the applicant.

 Rights and Responsibilities Documentation Requirements